-Around December, every cadet can apply for a summer training opportunity.
+In January every cadet can apply for a summer training opportunity.
 First year cadets can only apply to General Training, while second year and higher cadets can apply to more focused training courses based on their interests.
 Getting an offer to go to summer training is based on several things – attendance, participation, and dress and deportment being high on the list.
 Cadets start receiving offers in April or May, but can receive offers up to a day or two before the course starts!

 The following list provides an overview of the summer training options